JosephineQiu/ISQA8086_JosephineQiu/data_entry_analysis.md

 |----|-----------------|------|-------|------|---------|-------------|------|
 |    |                 |      |       |      |         |             |      |

-*ID*: A unique identifying number for each collection of data.
+*ID: A unique identifying number for each collection of data.
 *Name of Species*: The name of the species that the data is collected for.
 *Date*: The date when the corresponding data is collected, formatted MM/DD/YYYY.
 *Depth*: The depth of the water collected, described in the unit of meter.